trileminh94/notes/shopee.md

 9. Similary, this will be ..... , this will be ...... , ....  ( dung de noi tuong tu cho nhung gia tri khac thi co ket qua)
 10. Basicly, Fundamentaly
 11. Let's introduce 2 to the picture ( truong hop dynamic programming, xet toi dong tiep theo)
+12. 4 can be represented as 4 it self or 3 + 1 or 2 + 2 or 2 + 1 + 1 or the addition of 4 number 1
+13. Number of way to represent an integer number as addition of positive integers
+14. If I have the ammount of 5 and I need to make change for.
+If I only have 1 2 5 coins, how many unique ways to do that?
+15. If the total is zero then no matter how many coins you gave me, I am going to be able to make changes 1 way which is nothing.
+16. I subtract one from here and I go here
+17. There are 4 ways to make change for 5 given the coins 1 2 and 5